 In today’s digital age, businesses need to protect against virtual disasters just as much as physical ones.
-Two years ago, over one-third of Canadian businesses reported suffering from a known data breach.
+Four years ago, over one-third of Canadian businesses reported suffering from a known data breach.
 More recently, the Canadian Cyber Incident Response Centre has testified before the Canadian Senate’s National Security and Defense Committee about the growing threat of ransomware.
 As virtual attacks become more and more sophisticated, businesses need a disaster recovery solution they can trust to keep them safe.
 They’re finding it in the cloud.

 Viruses, adware and malware have plagued computers since they’ve been connected to the internet.
 In recent years, though, a new form of virtual attack has become much more prevalent — and it’s costing companies millions of dollars.